IGLICT/DeepFaceVideoEditing/README.md

   python run_sketch.py
   ```

+The edited results will be generated in `inversion_edit_path` directory, including `initial_w.pkl`, `refine_w.pkl`, `refine.jpg` and `mask_fusion_result.jpg`.

+Note:

-The sketch weights and RGB weights could be tuned in `./configs/hyperparameters.py` to generate the better results.
+-- The sketch weights and RGB weights could be tuned in `./configs/hyperparameters.py` to generate the better results.

+-- And for each editing operations, this script should be run again with different `./configs/paths_config.py`.
+For example, this script should be run 3 times if 3 editing operations are applied for a single video.
+Please read the `readme.txt` for each example.

 ### Editing propagation
 Before propagating the editing effect, the editing vectors should be generated using the above approach.